argonautproject/provider-directory/pages/_includes/argo-practitionerrole-intro.md

 ##### Mandatory Data Elements and Terminology

 The following data-elements are mandatory (i.e data MUST be present).
 These are presented below in a simple human-readable explanation.
-Profile specific guidance and an [example](#example) are provided as well.
+Profile specific guidance and examples are provided as well.
 The [**Formal Profile Definition**](#summary) below provides the  formal summary, definitions, and  terminology requirements.

 **Each PractitionerRole must have:**